-The history of Tyneham dates all the way back to the time of William the Conqueror who gave parcels of land to his brother, the Earl of Mortain.
+Tyneham history dates all the way back to the time of William the Conqueror.
+He gave parcels of land to his brother, the Earl of Mortain.
 Records for the following period are scarce to say the least, but in the 14th century it’s recorded that the Tyneham was owned by the Russel family.

 Once the villagers had left, all public access to the range area was banned.